 Suppose we are trying to solve an active learning problem, where the possible inputs you can select form a discrete set.
 Specifically, we have a set of N unlabeled documents, Φ_1, \ldots, Φ_N , where each document is represented as a binary feature fector and $\phi_i = 1$ if word i appears in the document and zero otherwise.
 Our goal is to quickly label these N documents with 0/1 labels.
 We can request a label for any of the N documents, preferably as few as possible.
-We also have a small number n of these documents already labeled to get us started.
+We also have a small set of n already labeled documents to get us started.